 Australian slang is rich with humour, wit and rhyme and it’s is not just about the accent.
 Most Aussies will stand tall, put their hand on their heart and tell you indignantly, they don’t have an accent!

 Simple things such as shortening words or adding an ‘o‘ onto the end are quite common practice and can easily confuse visitors.

-Slang used in America or England won’t always have the same meaning in Australia.
+Slang or commonalities used in America or England won’t always have the same meaning in Australia.
 My advice is, that unless you are absolutely sure of a word or a saying, don’t be tempted to use it.
 Chances are that it can mean quite the opposite and may result in total embarrassment!

 Speak Aussie to me